eashba/Front-End-Test/TICKETS.md

 I'm currently unable to delete a customer order.
 Every time I click the "Delete" button from the Customer Orders table, I get a white screen.

 ### Dev Notes / Response
+In DeleteOrder component, onclick on delete button was invoking confirmDelete() on render time, when it should have been providing a method that will call confirmDelete()

 ---